 You may still be scratching your head a bit, trying to figure out exactly how Virtual Assistance works.
 What I will tell you is this: we really are bound only by our imaginations.

-Barring a couple of things that may need to be physically handled at your location (like paper filing ~ sorry); today’s technology means everything else can be done remotely, via computer software, phone and fax.
+Barring a couple of things that may need to be physically handled at your location (like paper filing ~ sorry); today’s technology means everything else can be done remotely, via computer software and smartphone.
 For example, we can share workspace virtually to manage and keep track of projects and your calendar in real time.